WillGzz/Spring-Social-Media-Api/README.md

 The project follows a **three-layer architecture**, consisting of:

-- **Controller Layer**: Handles HTTP requests and routes them to appropriate service methods.
+- **Controller Layer**: Handles incoming HTTP requests and delegates processing to the service layer using Spring MVC.
-- **Service Layer**: Contains the business logic for processing data and interacting with the DAO layer.
+- **Service Layer**: Contains business logic and communicates between controllers and repositories.
 - **Repository (DAO) Layer**: Interfaces with the database using Spring Data JPA.

 ## Technologies Used

 **Language:**
 - Java